scleeza/PCA-and-HotellingT/README.md

 # Phase 1 analysis and building SPC chart

- > _For data that with unknown population meean and variance, the process of finding its true mean/var is so called Phase 1 analysis_.
+ > _Phase 1 analysis means the process of finding data's outliers, where data has unknown population mean and variance._

 The goal of this repo :
 - Write a algorithm that is able to detect ouliers from a multivariate dataset based on __Hotelling $T^2$ statistics, m-CUSUM, and m-EWMA chart__ .